The Tote Hotel: January 2010 closure

 As the evening progressed, several unsuccessful attempts were made to set up bands in the street.
 A house in Wellington Street had bands playing within it, while a shopfront at 79 Johnston Street also housed a band called Psychic Temple, featuring members from Melbourne-based outfits Electric Jellyfish, The Morrisons and The Melbourne Bitters.
 By 10pm, the crowd had been moved to the pathways and around 11pm the intersection was reopened.
 A large crowd remained at the intersection for some time into the night.

 A petition was circulated by "Fair Go 4 Live Music", in response to the Tote's closure, which received over 1,000 signatories.
 It requests that the high risk conditions only be placed on venues after evidence-based assessment has been made to ascertain their categorisation of being "high risk".

 Reopening and new owners

 In April 2010, the Victorian government announced it would soften its approach and allow live music venues to individually apply to have their licensing conditions altered.
 That month Seventh Tipple, a company which owned a number of other live music venues in Melbourne, signed a new lease on the premise.
 After a refurbishment, the Tote reopened on 10 June 2010.
 Seventh Tipple purchased the building from Colonial Leisure Group in 2011 for $1 million.

+2020 to Saving The Tote

 In March 2020, the COVID-19 pandemic lockdown forced the Tote to close.